FIND Disability Statistics

 Dataset: 2014 Survey of Income and Program Participation (SIPP) SSA Supplement (SIPP SSA Supplement)

 |Dataset Full Name||2014 Survey of Income and Program Participation (SIPP) SSA Supplement|

 |Dataset Acronym||SIPP SSA Supplement|

-The Social Security Administration (SSA) utilizes data from the for various program purposes.
+The Social Security Administration (SSA) utilizes data from the Survey of Incomeand Program Participation (SIPP) for various program purposes.
 However, SSA determined that the redesigned 2014 SIPP did not contain the information needed to support ongoing SSA programs.
 To address this lack of data, SSA funded a separate "follow-on" supplement survey of the 2014 SIPP respondents.
 Topics included in the Supplement primarily focus on the economic and social situation of people with disabilities and people in, or approaching, retirement.
 The supplement uses questions selected from previous SIPP panel topical modules regarding functional limitations and disability for adults and children, work disability, conditions causing the limitations, as well as income, retirement expectations, pensions, retirement accounts, and marital history.